jodalyst/jinstrument/README.md

 * `range`: If you'd like to limit the displayed numerical range use this.
 It needs an array of `[low_limit,high_limit]`.
 If you'd like to avoid using this, specify a `range` of `[,]`
 * `color`: Color of the displayed font
 * `bg_color`: Background color of the displayed font.
+* `unique`: Unique identifier (used for id-ing divs, etc...)...up to user to make sure this is unique
+* `socket`: a Websocket object (a la `socket.io.js`)

 ### `Toggle`

 ### `Slider`

-The basic idea is an object that will link command sliders to Alternatin
+The basic idea is an object that will link command sliders to an Alternator thing (Gonzo's job)

 ### `Joystick`